mihir-chhatre/netflix-stream-pulse/README.md

 A step by step series of examples that tell you how to get a development env running:

 1. **Create a new project on Google Cloud with any name**
-   - `Note`: Keep a track of the project name as you will have to use it later.
+   - `Note`: Keep a track of the Project ID as you will have to use it later.

 2. **Inside the project created in the above step, create a BigQuery dataset (refer on how to create dataset [here](https://cloud.google.com/bigquery/docs/datasets#create-dataset)):**
    - Dataset Name: `real_time_analytics`